henry9162/ShopsRUs/README.md

 The discount table comprises of the following entities
 - Id: A Guid that serves as primary key.
 - CustomerTypeId: A Guid and foreign key that establishes its relationship with CustomerType table.
-- TotalAmount: A double that serves as the bill amount
+- TotalAmount: A double that serves as the bill amount.
 - TotalInvoiceAmount: A double that serves as the total invoice amount calculated using customer discount.

 # Get Total Invoice Amount Given A Bill And Generate Invoice